 - 1/2 tsp cinnamon

 - 1/4 tsp ground ginger

 - 2 cups almond flour

 - 1/2 cup grass-fed butter, ghee or coconut oil, melted and slightly cooled

 Prepare the filling.
 In a saucepan over medium heat, add the pears, cranberries, orange juice, orange zest, honey, cinnamon and ginger.
 Stir and make sure the fruit is coated in the mixture.
 Bring to a boil.
 Continue cooking until pears soften and cranberries pop, about 7-10 minutes, stirring occasionally.
 Remove from heat and allow to cool while you assemble the crust and crumb layer.

-Preheat oven to 350 degrees F. Line a 9x9 pan with parchment paper and set aside.
+Preheat oven to 350 degrees F. Line a 8x8 pan with parchment paper and set aside.

-In a large bowl, add the almond flour, coconut flour, coconut sugar and sea salt.
+In a large bowl, add the almond flour, coconut flour, coconut sugar, cinnamon and sea salt.
 Stir to combine.
 Add the melted butter (or ghee or coconut oil), raw honey and vanilla extract.
 Stir until mixture is moist and starts to stick together.

 Reserve 1 cup of the mixture for the topping.
 Pour remaining crumbs into prepared baking dish and press into an even layer.
 Bake in preheated oven for 12-15 minutes or until golden brown.